Wlab518/SV_procedure/README.md

 # Examples

-The example project can be found in the following directory: SV_procedure/test
+The example data is deposited in NCBI SRA database (https://www.ncbi.nlm.nih.gov/bioproject/PRJNA820119) and the example project can be found in the following directory: SV_procedure/test